 Now we’ve got to grips with what kind of doctor treats varicose veins, let’s explore the various types of treatment options available for these and spider veins.

 First introduced in the 1930s, sclerotherapy is a popular treatment option for varicose veins.
 It involves inserting a specialist detergent (a sclerosant) or concentrated saline mixture into your vein.
-Over the following 3 to 6 weeks, this vein will start to disappear, being reabsorbed into the body.
+Over the following 3 to 6 weeks, this vein will start to disappear, and then it will reabsorb into the body.

 More recently, foam sclerotherapy has been introduced, which also works on larger veins.
 Instead of the saline solution, a foam sclerosant is used as it coats readily to the inside of the vein, providing more effective treatment.
 Again, after several weeks, the vein will often fade, but sometimes, more than one treatment will be required.